Information for Faculty/Lecturers

 For one or two day absences, students should complete the University Self-Reporting Form.
 They should not be referred to the Dean of Students - Advocacy, Outreach & Support for an AVN.
 The Self Reporting System will automatically notify instructors that the student has self-reported an absence.
 We do not have access to this system, and we do not receive notification that a student has self-reported.
 This university resource is intended to be a communication between the student and instructor.

 The Dean of Students - Advocacy, Outreach, & Support sends an AVN to instructors to verify a student’s extended absences of more than 2 days or when a major academic requirement has been missed due to a medical/personal matter.
+For student's privacy, they should not be submitting medical, legal, or financial documents to instructors.
+Our office provides verification of the absences, based on the documentation, without disclosing the details.

 • An AVN is a verification of circumstances.
 We do not track students’ overall absences and have no way of knowing their history or participation in each class.